SQ-UI/ng-sq-ui/docs/interfaces.md

 ```

 ### Size

+?> Used by the ProgressBarSize interface.

 ```typescript
 type Size = 'small' | 'medium' | 'large';
 ```

 ### ProgressBarSize

+?> Used for specifying the visual size of the ProgressBar component.

 ```typescript
 interface ProgressBarSize {
   size: Size;